-Planting shall be undertaken in the front yard of each lot and include the area within the road reserve between your boundary and the back of the footpath or kerbline if there is no footpath.
+Planting shall be undertaken in the front yard of each lot.
 The design for each front yard shall be implemented and maintained by the lot owner at the time of construction of the house and completed prior to the occupation of the house.